emorynlp/coref-hoi/README.md

+This repo is a codebase snapshot of [lxucs/coref-hoi](https://github.com/lxucs/coref-hoi); active issues or updates are maintained in [lxucs/coref-hoi](https://github.com/lxucs/coref-hoi) repository.

 # End-to-End Coreference Resolution with Different Higher-Order Inference Methods

-This repository contains the implementation of the paper: [Revealing the Myth of Higher-Order Inference in Coreference Resolution](https://arxiv.org/abs/2009.12013).
+This repository contains the implementation of the paper: [Revealing the Myth of Higher-Order Inference in Coreference Resolution](https://www.aclweb.org/anthology/2020.emnlp-main.686.pdf).

 ## Architecture